You’re already so deep in debt you can hardly see out of the hole.

 The stipulations set forth in that act could result in some relief for some people who have been hit with a 1099-C surprise.

 For the calendar years 2007 all the way through 2017, you could exclude up to $2 million in forgiven or discharged mortgage debt, if you were married and filing jointly.

 Other filing statuses could exclude up to $1 million in forgiven mortgage debt.

 Though the Mortgage Forgiveness Debt Relief Act only specifically covers 2007 through 2017, the exclusionary amount set forth in that act also applies to debt that was discharged in 2018, provided there was a written agreement entered into no later than 2017.

-The exclusion also applies to any mortgage debt forgiven through foreclosure or through a mortgage restructuring.
+The exclusion also applies to any mortgage debt forgiven through a foreclosure or through a mortgage restructuring.